 Do you have air miles or other credit card points that are about to expire or you don’t think you’ll ever get around to using?
 Do a Google search for “donate points for charity”.

 When I was a kid growing up in Cloverdale, BC there were no big box stores.
 There were a few department stores, but not nearby – Woodward’s was about a 20 minute drive from our house.
-Our main street had a couple of shoe stores, a few clothing shops, a bakery, a dry cleaners, a travel agent, a couple of cafes, a 5 and dime, and a movie theatre.
-There was one grocery store, the Co-op, which also doubled or tripled as a lumber yard, hardware store, and a feed store.
-These were the places we shopped.
-As bigger grocery stores and department stores moved into nearby towns, our shopping habits changed, but we still shopped locally for some things.
+Our main street had a couple of shoe stores, a few clothing shops, a bakery, a dry cleaners, a travel agent, a couple of cafes, a 5 and dime, and a movie theater.
 These days I mostly shop locally for produce and a place that sells honey.
-I use a local credit union, go to a hairdresser, sometimes grocery shop, and occasionally frequent local restaurants (I don’t eat out a lot).
 Yes, it does make me feel good to shop locally and it’s close by and convenient.
-Bottom line is it’s just as easy to go to Walmart to save money and grocery shop.
-There are at least 6 of them within a half hour drive of my house.
-I might buy bananas there but I rarely buy produce from Walmart.
+Right now, in the middle of the coronavirus pandemic, many local businesses can use your support.

 It always feels good to give back to the community.
 You can reach out to schools, churches, hospitals, and other organizations to let them know you’re available to help out.
 I help out a local dog rescue with transportation, fostering, and transporting.
 You might want to help out at a soup kitchen or retirement facility.
 Give it some thought and sign up with a group that interests you.